-I remember walking into the Freshers' Fair and being met with so many opportunities outside your normal academic routine.
-On a whim, I joined the taekwondo club at Solent, carried on after leaving uni and got a couple of black belts.
+I remember walking into the Freshers' Fayre and being met with so many opportunities outside your normal academic routine.
+On a whim, I joined the Taekwondo club at Solent, and carried on after leaving uni.

-There are obviously academic deadlines you have to meet, but in your free time, if you want to learn a martial art, circus skills or how to fly a plane, there's opportunities for you.
+There are obviously academic deadlines you have to meet, but in your free time, if you want to learn a martial art, learn circus skills or learn to fly a plane, there's opportunities for you.

 Tell us a little about your career so far.
-What were the challenges, starting out?
+What were the challenges starting out?

 My career has been great so far, but down a totally different route than expected.
 I came to the University through a cadetship with Cunard and fully expected to become an officer at sea.
 But I quickly started to excel at the more business and legal-related subjects, and made the decision after my course to come ashore.